AquariusPower/CommandsConsoleGUI/doc/readme.txt

 	= auto-scroll toggle button/option.
 	= toggle run console commands in background (with console closed) = commands setup value can be retrieved like: ${&consoleHeight}
+	= transform TimedDelay main value into varible like BoolTogglers!

 DOING:
 	...
 SeparateGUI class from Commands Management, independent from Lemur and JME, so can be used even on a text console or 2D application etc.